-Under their old policy, Twitter was already removing tweets whose content included misinformation or fake news related to how the virus spreads in the communities, the efficacy of preventive measures, official restrictions, official regulations, the risk of death, and so on.
+Under their old policy, Twitter has already removed tweets containing misinformation or fake news about how the virus spreads, the efficacy of preventive measures, official restrictions and regulations, the risk of death, and so on.

 Under the updated policy, the old policy will still be in force, but will now include posts related to the COVID-19 vaccine

-That will include false claims that COVID-19 is nothing serious, false claims that COVID-19 vaccines can be harmful, false claims that COVID-10 vaccines are part of some conspiracy, false claims that there are serious side effects of vaccination, and so on.
+That will include false claims that COVID-19 is nothing serious, claims that COVID-19 vaccines can be harmful, claims that COVID-19 vaccines are part of some conspiracy, and claims that there are serious side effects of vaccination, and so on.

-To enforce this new policy, the company will rely on both human reviewers and technology.
-Additionally, Twitter plans to consult with global and local health authorities in their effort to root out fake and misleading misinformation related to COVID-19 vaccines and COVID-19 in general.
+Additionally, Twitter plans to consult with global and local health authorities to root out fake and misleading misinformation related to COVID-19 vaccines and COVID-19 in general.